AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 .. code:: Ada

    type Agency is (ESA, NASA, RFSA, JAXA, CNSA);
    --  there are dozens...
    Bureau : Agency;
    ...
    case Bureau is
        when ESA | NASA | RFSA => Do_Something
        when ...
    end case;

+"""""""
+Notes
+"""""""

 GNATcheck can detect violations via the Enumeration_Ranges_In_CASE_Statements rule.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.5 "Enumerator issues [CCB]".
+   * 6.5 "Enumerator issues [CCB]".

 -----------------------------------------------
 Limited Use of "others" In Aggregates (RPP03)